 The Food Network’s The Best Thing I Ever Ate aired an All American-themed episode the other night, which included Chef Michael Symon, among other chefs, describing some of their favorite dishes in this category.
 Chef Symon talked about a concoction created by his stepson, which was a hotdog laced with chunky peanut butter, sriracha and a jalepeno pickle relish.
 As he was describing the dish, I thought about how these components could translate into a balanced sauce and came up with the recipe below.
-For this dish, I froze, defrosted and pressed the tofu before marinating it in peanut oil.
+For this dish, I froze, defrosted and towel-pressed the tofu before marinating it in peanut oil.
 If you haven’t tried freezing tofu before, it’s a great method to try out, although it’s a little time consuming.
 Freezing and defrosting tofu gives it a unique dense and chewy texture and, in this recipe, perfectly compliments this viscous, spicy and nutty sauce.Print

 for the marinade

 - 1 TB grated ginger

 for the sauce

 - 1/4 tsp xantham gum or 1 TB cornstarch, dissolved in 2 TB water

 - peanut oil